You have just finished your real-time quantitative reverse transcription PCR or RT-qPCR experiment. Now what? How do you analyze your data?

 Efficiency (%)= (10−1/−3.622−1) x 100 = 88.83%

-Interpretation: From above experiment your percentage of PCR efficiency for the DNA template is 88.83%.
+Interpretation: From the above experiment your percentage of PCR efficiency for the DNA template is 88.83%.
 Recall that an acceptable efficiency is between 85% - 110%.
 Therefore, these results are acceptably efficient.
 If your results were below this range, you would want to troubleshoot your process and rerun your RT-qPCR.

 Absolute vs. Relative Quantification